curityio/pkce-javascript-example/README.md

 ```

 Note that Javascript crypto services require that the `index.html` is served in a [secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts) — either from **(*.)localhost** or via **HTTPS**.
+To enable secure context do one of the following:
-You can add an `/etc/hosts` entry like `127.0.0.1 public-test-client.localhost` and load the site from there, enable SSL using something like [letsencrypt](https://letsencrypt.org/), or refer to this [stackoverflow article](https://stackoverflow.com/questions/46468104/how-to-use-subtlecrypto-in-chrome-window-crypto-subtle-is-undefined) for more alternatives.
+- add an `/etc/hosts` entry like `127.0.0.1 public-test-client.localhost` and load the site from there, or
+- enable SSL using something like [letsencrypt](https://letsencrypt.org/), or
+- refer to this [stackoverflow article](https://stackoverflow.com/questions/46468104/how-to-use-subtlecrypto-in-chrome-window-crypto-subtle-is-undefined) for more alternatives.

 If Javascript crypto is not available the script will fall back to using a plain-text code challenge.